syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/docs.en.md

 ### Floating IPs with DNS properties

 To create a reverse lookup PTR entry for a floating IP address, two parameters `--dns-domain` and `--dns-name` can be set.
-The DNS zone specfied in `--dns-domain` has to be created and owned by the same project.
+The DNS zone specified in `--dns-domain` has to be created and owned by the same project.
 If the zone exists and configured properly, a forward A-type record as specified in `--dns-name` will be created in it.
 A reverse PTR-type record will be created in the `in-addr.arpa` zone that is hosted in our cloud, but invisible to customer projects.

-The full command line to create a floating IP adress with a reverse PTR record will look like this: `openstack floating ip create --dns-domain example.com. --dns-name mx01 ext-net`
+The full command line to create a floating IP address with a reverse PTR record will look like this: `openstack floating ip create --dns-domain example.com. --dns-name mx01 ext-net`

 It is unfortunately not possible to set the `dns_name` and `dns_domain` properties for a floating IP that has already been created in the past.